rachelmoon290/apatinder-documentation/docs/index.md

 Each night, we update our view of what preferences someone walking in the door may have.
 Presently, we re-run the Prior Model on the now-larger historical data.
 As user swipes become available, this can expand to a hierarchical model that factors in the observed swipe histories.
 Since Bayesian Logistic Regression doesn't have a closed-form solution and standard techniques are too slow at updating to user's swipes, we've implemented a very fast approximation to the full solution.
 This model updates in under 1/10th of a second, meaning users see very little lag while we discover new dogs for them to swipe on.

-Notebook demo can be found [here](https://github.com/Harvard-IACS/2019-AC297rs-APA-matching/blob/master/AC297R/submissions/Final/Project%20Model%20Implementation%20and%20Testing.ipynb) and [here](https://github.com/Harvard-IACS/2019-AC297rs-APA-matching/blob/master/AC297R/submissions/Final/Laplace%20Logistic%20Regression%20Model.ipynb).
+More details can be found in the notebook demo [here](https://github.com/Harvard-IACS/2019-AC297rs-APA-matching/blob/master/AC297R/submissions/Final/Project%20Model%20Implementation%20and%20Testing.ipynb) and [here](https://github.com/Harvard-IACS/2019-AC297rs-APA-matching/blob/master/AC297R/submissions/Final/Laplace%20Logistic%20Regression%20Model.ipynb).

 ### Embedding model
 Borrowing some ideas from autoencoders, we also explored a novel way of performing data reduction.
 It is conceptually similar to PCA, but where PCA doesn't take account of the y variable, this method finds the linear combination of features (under a specific model) that best predict outcomes.
-We expect this approach to become a valuable pre-processing technique as user swipe data becomes avaiable.
-At present we find an essentially lossless 2d embedding of the data for the purpose of predicting length of stay, but there are artifacts indicating that we'd lose information relevant to predicting swiping behavior instead of length of stay.
+We expect this approach to become a valuable pre-processing technique as user swipe data becomes available.
+At present, we find an essentially lossless 2d embedding of the data for the purpose of predicting length of stay, but there are artifacts indicating that we'd lose information relevant to predicting swiping behavior instead of length of stay.

 ## Summary
-In conclusion, we have a working web architecture that performs dog recommendations for potential adopters.
+In summary, we have a working web architecture that performs dog recommendations for potential adopters.
 Our web application will help improve dog adoption rate by recommending the right dogs that the adopters are more likely to adopt.
 Furthermore, our application helps publicize even the dogs that have stayed long in the shelter by featuring them on the main page, as well as matching users with long-stay dogs with highest ranking.

 If the shelter visitors actually start using our matching application, it will reduce the time the matchmakers have to spend with each person, and also keep the visitors engaged while waiting for their appointment.
 We hope that our web application will consequentially help reduce the visitor's appointment cancellation rate.